-For any and all rejected PG&E storage allocations, the CTA releases PG&E from any and all liability arising out of or associated with the CTA’s rejection thereof and with the associated inventory and withdrawal capacity not being available for the CTA’s use.
-Further the CTA shall indemnify PG&E for any and all losses, including direct and consequential damages, that arise or are associated from (i): any representation in the CTA’s monthly certifications respecting Alternate Resources (Attachment I) which turn out to be inaccurate, (ii) any failure of the CTA’s Alternate Resources to perform as compared to the storage resources which would have been available to the CTA from PG&E’s allocated core storage capacity had the PG&E storage capacity not been rejected by the CTA, and or (iii) any failure to provide such certifications as required in Schedule G-CT.
+For any and all rejected PG&E storage allocations, the CTA releases PG&E from any and all liability arising out of or associated with the CTA’s rejection thereof and with the associated injection, inventory and withdrawal capacity not being available for the CTA’s use.
+Further, the CTA shall indemnify PG&E for any and all losses, including direct and consequential damages, that arise from or are associated with: (i) any representation in the CTA’s monthly certifications respecting Alternate Resources (Attachment I) which turn out to be inaccurate; (ii) any failure of the CTA’s Alternate Resources to perform as compared to the storage resources which would have been available to the CTA from PG&E’s allocated core storage capacity had the PG&E storage capacity not been rejected by the CTA; and/or (iii) any failure to provide such certifications as required in Schedule G-CT.

 FIRM CANADIAN CAPACITY